ibm-cloud-docs/sell/software-catalog-details.md

 During the onboarding process, you provide certain details about your product that are displayed in the {{site.data.keyword.cloud}} catalog.
 The details include your product logo and description, a list of product features, supporting media, and a link to your warranted product documentation.
 {: shortdesc}

-The process to sell third-party software is still under development.
-With the current release, you can bring your own licenses or deliver your third-party software for free.
-If you have questions, contact us at cloud.onboarding@us.ibm.com.
+The process to sell third-party products is still under development.
+With the current release, you can bring your own licenses or deliver your product for free.
+If you have questions, contact us at cloud.onboarding@ibm.com.
 {: beta}

 ## Defining your catalog entry